Rod Library--Special Collections

 University of Northern Iowa Wrestling 1931-1952

 Dave McCuskey began coaching wrestling at the Iowa State Teachers College in 1930, after Paul Bender took a leave of absence to continue his education.
-He coached through the 1952 season, after which he left to become Head Coach at the University of Iowa.
-During his 20 years at UNI, he accumulated 102 wins and only 31 losses.
-He coached 40 All-Americans, 17 NCAA Champions, and 5 Olympians.
+He coached through the 1952 season, when he left to become Head Coach at the University of Iowa.
+During his twenty years at UNI, he accumulated 102 wins and only 31 losses.
+He coached forty All-Americans, seventeen NCAA Champions, and five Olympians.
 His team also won the 1950 NCAA Championship.

 During his first season as Head Coach, nine wrestlers placed at the Midwest AAU meet: